How can I see my content?

 For one, when you're creating content you often compose even simple things from smaller pieces.
 For example, your article might have product info, a testimonial, and a CTA.

-In Kentico Kontent, you can use linked items and components to build pages and layouts.
+In Kontent, you can use linked items and components to build pages and layouts.
 Developers can define which types can be used, and marketers can add what they like to build a page without breaking anything.

 Now you might wonder, "Can I preview it before publishing?"